Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: Introduction

-The picture we have in mind is that such a quantum extension of MFT should apply to mesoscopic systems in which the system size $L$ is of the order of the coherence length $\ell_\phi$ of the dynamical degrees of freedom (e.g. electrons in a disordered metal of size $\approx 1\mathrm{\mu m}$ \cite{Altshuler1982Effects}), see Fig.\ \ref{fig:picture}.
-Another length scale that enters the systems is the mean free path $\ell$, below which transport is ballistic and the microscopic degrees of freedom change very rapidly with time.
-From the point of view of mesoscopic lengths and times, we expect that such a system has a description in terms of a noisy and unitary process, where the noise emerges from the coarse-graining over microscopic degrees of freedom inside ballistic cells of the size of the mean free paths $\ell$.
-These ballistic cells should be assumed to be thermodynamically large, but nevertheless small compared to the system size, $1\ll\ell\ll L$ (we identify the length scales with the number of lattice sites in a hypothetical one dimensional microscopic model by setting the lattice mesh to unity $a_\mathrm{uv}=1$).
-At length above $\ell$ we expect diffusive transport, and at length below $\ell_\phi$ we observe quantum mechanical interference.
+The picture (see Fig.\ \ref{fig:picture}) we have in mind is that such a quantum extension of MFT should apply to \textit{mesoscopic systems}, i.e.\ to systems in which the system size $L$ is of the order of the coherence length $L_\phi$ of the dynamical degrees of freedom (e.g. for electrons in a disordered metal of size $L_\phi\approx 1\mathrm{\mu m}$ \cite{Steinbach1996Observation}).
+Another important length scale is the mean free path $\ell$, below which transport is ballistic and the microscopic degrees of freedom change very rapidly with time.
+After an average over the microscopic degrees of freedom inside \textit{ballistic cells} of the size of the mean free paths $\ell$, we expect that the system has a coarse-grained description in terms of a stochastic and unitary process.
+These ballistic cells should be assumed to be thermodynamically large, but small compared to the system size, $1\ll\ell\ll L$ (we identified the physical length with the number of lattice sites by setting the lattice constant to one, $a_\mathrm{uv}=1$).
+At length above $\ell$ we expect diffusive transport, and at length below $L_\phi$ we observe quantum mechanical interference.
+This is the mesoscopic regime we are interested in.

+The decomposition of a many-body quantum systems into thermodynamically large cells finds many examples in the literature.
+Notably, it appears as the main feature of Generalized Hydrodynamics (GHD) which has allowed to study out-of-equilibrium dynamics in integrable systems \cite{Bertini2016Transport,Castro2016Emergent} (see \cite{Doyon2020Lecture,Alba2021Generalized} for a review).
+Since this theory treats the system as a composition of many thermodynamically large fluid cells that are locally in equilibrium with respect to a generalised Gibbs ensemble, it looses the statistical properties of quantum correlations between the fluid cells.
+Note that an approach to restore these quantum correlations in GHD has recently been proposed in \cite{Ruggiero2020Quantum}.
+Furthermore, GHD is mostly concerned with ballistic transport due to the integrable nature of the systems to which it applies.
+It therefore does not seem to be a good candidate for a quantum version of MFT.